 Technology to the Rescue

 We considered what to do, and one big thing has changed since we last took a serious look at this area.
-In a great many cases now, we can assume that our customers have at least some basic, reliable internet access.
-Now, it may be that some systems will be firewalled away (a sensible precaution in many cases), but even in these cases we should be able to access some 'bridging' machine.
-Some systems I’m sure will not be able to 'see the cloud' – and so for these systems we will need different thinking.
-However, such cases are now much smaller than in the past – so we decided to see what we could do to use the internet to centralize the task.
+In a great many cases now, we can assume that our customers have at least some basic, reliable Internet access.
+Now, it may be that some systems will be firewalled away (a sensible precaution in many cases), but even in these cases we should be able to access some "bridging" machine.
+Some systems, I’m sure, will not be able to "see the cloud" – and thus for these systems we will need different thinking.
+However, such cases are now much smaller than in the past – so we decided to see what we could do to use the Internet to centralize the task.

 JSON Data Logging Format